vatpac-technology/sops/docs/client/maestro.md

 Maestro tracks flights within 2 hours of the feeder fix or when an FDR is activated for flights from departure airports. vatSys provides updated position information every 30 seconds, and Maestro recalculates estimates and sequence position based on the flight's state.

-Flights from departure airports are placed in the Pending list and must be manually inserted by the flow controller.
-These flights can be inserted prior to departure to absorb delay on the ground.
+Flights from departure airports are placed in the Pending list and are automatically activated on departure.
+The flow controller may also insert them prior to departure so that any required delay can be absorbed on the ground.

 Maestro calculates landing times (`STA`) based on estimates (`ETA`) and applies delays when the time between consecutive flights is less than the acceptance rate.
-The `STA_FF` is calculated by subtracting the time-to-go `TTG` from the `STA`.
+The `STA_FF` is derived from the `ETA_FF` plus the enroute portion of the required delay (the delay to be absorbed before the feeder fix).

 ### The Timeline